PaulusPanthera/TeamShroom/README.md

 💡 Future Ideas

-“Shiny of the Week” spotlight
+Shiny of the Week spotlight

 Member profile pages with history timelines